|Home | MyESC | Site Index|

 Financial aid and scholarships, billing, college bookstore, disabilities services and all other student services.

-Note: this course was formerly known as Communication Law and Ethics.
-Students who have successfully completed 123504, Communication Law and Ethics, should not enroll in this course.
+Note: this course was formerly offered as Communications and the Law.
+Students who have successfully completed 123504 should not enroll in this course.

 This online course is offered through the Center for Distance Learning.
 You can take this as an individual course or as part of an online degree program, with term starts in March, May, September, November and January.
 View current term offerings and all online courses.
 Click here to register for online courses.